loveshell/minion/README.md

 Setting up a development environment
 ------------------------------------

+If you work on Ubuntu, install the following packages:

+    $ sudo apt-get install build-essentials python-virtualenv python-dev mysql-client

+If you work on Fedora, install the following packages:

+    $ sudo yum install ...
+TODO

 Grab the code.
 The --recursive option is important because the project has git submodules that need to be recursively checked out.

     $ git clone --recursive https://github.com/ygjb/minion